mattbobambrose/mcp-template/README.md

+1. Create a repository from this template
+2. Download Claude Desktop from https://claude.ai/download and sign in if needed.
+3. In an Intellij terminal, either run ```make jar runsse``` or run SSEMain.
-As described in https://github.com/modelcontextprotocol/inspector, launch in the terminal with
+4. As described in https://github.com/modelcontextprotocol/inspector, launch the mcp inspector in a terminal with
 ```bash
 npx @modelcontextprotocol/inspector
 ```

-and run with authentication turned off with
+If you receive the error ```Connection Error - Check if your MCP server is running and proxy token is correct```, then run with authentication turned off with

 ```bash
 DANGEROUSLY_OMIT_AUTH=true npx @modelcontextprotocol/inspector
 ```

-The config file should look like
+5. Open Claude Desktop and go to Claude -> Settings -> Developer -> Edit Config.
+   There will be a file called claude_desktop_config.json.
+Open that in your choice of IDE.
+It should be formatted as such:

 ```JSON
 {